vippsas/vipps-developers/README.md

 ![Vipps test app icon](images/vipps-testapp-app-store-icon.jpg)

-The iOS test app is available in Apple TestFlight: https://testflight.apple.com/join/hTAYrwea
+The iOS test app is available in Apple TestFlight: https://testflight.apple.com/join/hTAYrwea (you do not need an activation code).

 The app is identical to the production app, but connects to the Vipps test environment (MT: Merchant Test) instead of the production environment.